Iberian language: Personal names

 In some cases, linguists have encountered simple names, with only one element for a suffix: BELES, AGER-DO and BIVR-NO are in the plaque of Ascoli, neitin in Ullastret and lauŕ-to, bartas-ko or śani-ko in other Iberian texts.
-More rarely there have been indications of an infix, which can be -i-, -ke- or -ta- (Untermann used oto-iltiŕ in front of oto-ke-iltiŕ or with AEN-I-BELES).
+More rarely there have been indications of a linking element, which can be -i-, -ke- or -ta- (Untermann used oto-iltiŕ in front of oto-ke-iltiŕ or with AEN-I-BELES).
 In rare cases Untermann also encountered an element is- or o- prefacing a proper name (is-betartiker; o-tikiŕtekeŕ; O-ASAI).

 In the elements that formed Iberian names it is common to encounter patterns of variation, as in eter/eten/ete with the same variations as in iltur/iltun/iltu; kere/keres as lako/lakos; or alos/alor/alo and bikis/bikir/biki).

 Some Iberian onomastic elements have look-alikes in Aquitanian or Basque.
 This has been explained by Vascologists like Mitxelena as an "onomastic pool".
 However, since the meaning of most Iberian words remains opaque to date, the connection remains speculative except in a very small number of cases.
 An ancient sprachbund involving these two languages is deemed likely by some linguists.
 But as Trask notes, Basque has been of no help in translating Iberian inscriptions.